Delivery mode: Grouped study using Moodle

 This first core course in Athabasca University's Master of Education in Distance Education program is required for all program students.
 It provides students with an overview of current forms of distance education and explores a variety of applications, including distance education in post-secondary institutions, K-12 schools, and in workplace and training environments.
 Research and theory development are addressed.
 The course also examines distance education technology, online teaching and learning, as well as learner support and the management and administration of distance education programs.

-In addition to the study of distance education, the course also involves practical skills-building activities to help you become a more effective graduate student and distance learner.
+In addition to the study of distance education, the course also involves practical skill-building activities to help you become a more effective graduate student and distance learner.
 Towards this end, the course will promote skills in scholarly writing, library research, and reflective practice, as well as in the use of a variety of web-based tools and resources.

-The course is divided into six units:
+The course is divided into six units.

 Unit 1 Foundations of Distance Education